istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 keywords: [kubernetes,multicluster,federation,gateway]
 ---

-Instructions for installing an Istio mesh across multiple clusters when pods in each cluster can only connect to remote gateway IPs.
+Instructions for installing an Istio [multicluster service mesh](/docs/concepts/multicluster-deployments/) where Kubernetes cluster services and applications in each cluster are limited to remote communication using gateway IPs.

 Instead of using a central Istio control plane to manage the mesh, in this configuration each cluster has an **identical** Istio control plane